University-Wide Procedures for Sexual Harassment and Sexual Assault Concerns and Complaints

 i.
 Correspondence by Letters and Written Notices

-All correspondence and written notices generated by the President's Office regarding sexual harassment complaints that are addressed or copied to complainants and/or respondents shall be copied to the Advisor.
-Correspondence that is addressed to complainants and/or respondents must be sent through Express Post with signature, hand-delivered or by some other means through which proof of delivery can be obtained.
-Envelopes are to be sealed and stamped as follows: "Personal and Confidential" and "To Be Opened By Addressee Only".
-The Advisor shall retain a copy of all such correspondence until directed to destroy them according to the records section (4.o) of the Procedures.
+All correspondence and written notices generated by the President regarding Sexual Harassment Complaints that are addressed or copied to Complainants or Respondents shall be copied to the Advisor.
+Correspondence that is addressed to Complainants or Respondents must be sent through Registered Mail with signature, hand-delivered or by some other means through which proof of delivery can be obtained.
+Envelopes are to be sealed and stamped with: "Personal and Confidential" and "To Be Opened By Addressee Only".
+The Advisor shall retain a copy of all such correspondence in accordance with the Procedure for Record Keeping.

 ii.
 Proof of Delivery